-The SEPA indicative surface water online flood mapping tool records an approx. 500 m stretch of the motorway, within the scheme extents, is at a low to medium risk of surface water flooding (i.e., each year this area has a 0.1% to 0.5% chance of flooding).
+The SEPA indicative surface water online flood mapping tool records that the motorway within the scheme extents is not at risk of surface water flooding.

-Road drainage is provided by roadside gullies and filter drain.
+Road drainage is provided by roadside gullies.

 Climate

 The Climate Change (Scotland) Act 2009 sets out the target and vision set by the Scottish Government for tackling and responding to climate change (The Climate Change (Scotland) Act 2009).
 The Act includes a target of reducing CO2 emissions by 80% before 2050 (from the baseline year 1990).
 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 amended the Climate Change (Scotland) Act 2009 to bring the target of reaching net-zero emissions in Scotland forward to 2045 (Climate Change (Emissions Reduction Targets) (Scotland) Act 2019).